 This health plan provides coverage for diagnostic lab tests.
-These covered services include the examination or analysis of tissues, liquids, or wastes from the body.
-These covered tests also include (but are not limited to): the taking and interpretation of 12-lead electrocardiograms; all standard electroencephalograms; and glycosylated hemoglobin (HgbA1C) tests, urinary protein/microalbumin tests, and lipid profiles to diagnose and treat diabetes.
+These covered services include tests which analyze samples from the body such as blood, waste, or tissue.
+These tests include (but are not limited to): 12-lead electrocardiograms; standard electroencephalograms; and glycosylated hemoglobin (HgbA1C) tests, urinary protein/microalbumin tests, and lipid profiles to diagnose and treat diabetes.